First on CNN: US drops largest non-nuclear bomb in Afghanistan

 "The United States takes the fight against ISIS very seriously and in order to defeat the group we must deny them operational space, which we did," White House press secretary Sean Spicer said later Thursday.
 The strike "targeted a system of tunnels and cave that ISIS fighters use to move around freely."

 This is the first time a MOAB has been used in the battlefield, according to the US officials.
-This munition was developed during the Iraq War.
+This munition was developed during the Iraq war and is an air blast-type warhead that explodes before hitting the ground in order to project a a massive blast to all sides.

+During the final stages of testing in 2003, military officials told CNN that the MOAB was mainly conceived as a weapon employed for "psychological operations."
+Military officials said they hoped the MOAB would create such a huge blast that it would rattle Iraqi troops and pressure them into surrendering or not even fighting.

+As originally conceived, the MOAB was to be used against large formations of troops and equipment or hardened above-ground bunkers.
+The target set has also been expanded to include targets buried under softer surfaces, like caves or tunnels.

 "As ISIS-K's losses have mounted, they are using IEDs, bunkers and tunnels to thicken their defense," Nicholson said in a statement following the strike.